SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 1. Construct Gaussian wave packets with systematically varied position spreads
 2. Compute momentum distributions via discrete Fourier transformation
 3. Quantify position and momentum uncertainties numerically
-4. Verify the Heisenberg uncertainty relation across parameter space
+4. Verify the Heisenberg uncertainty relation at the initial time across parameter space
 5. Simulate free time evolution to demonstrate wave packet spreading

-The primary objectives are to provide quantitative numerical verification of the uncertainty principle, to illustrate the reciprocal relationship between conjugate uncertainties, and to offer a reproducible computational tool suitable for educational purposes in quantum mechanics courses.
+The primary objectives are to provide quantitative numerical verification of the uncertainty principle at the initial time, to illustrate the reciprocal relationship between conjugate uncertainties, and to offer a reproducible computational tool suitable for educational purposes in quantum mechanics courses.

 ---